 Stem cell collection is carried out using a cell-separating machine.
-The machine takes blood out of a vein, spins it ito separate the components and collects the stem cells into a bag.
+The machine takes blood out of a vein, spins it in a centrifuge to separate the components and collects the stem cells into a bag.
 The remaining blood is then returned to the circulation via a different vein or your skin-tunnelled catheter.
 The stem cell collection will take approximately four hours and needs good access to two different veins or a functioning skin-tunnelled catheter.
 You should expect to come for this procedure on more than one occasion, and possibly for three consecutive days.
 This is often necessary in order to obtain adequate numbers of cells for your transplant.
 You should not feel unwell during or after the procedure, but should arrange for a responsible adult to take you home in a car or taxi.

 Cell storage

 Your cells will be stored in an accredited facility, approved by the Human Tissue Authority.
 Whilst every care is taken to ensure your cells are transported and stored safely, we cannot be held responsible for events outside our control (for example: road traffic accidents or power failure) that may result in the loss of your cells.

 Cells will be stored until required for your treatment, or up to five years.
 The need for continued storage will be kept under review.
 Your cells will be destroyed in the event of your death, or after five years in storage if your doctor decides they are no longer of any benefit to you.
 You will be issued with a form telling you what cells are stored on your behalf.

 If any cells are used in your treatment, or destroyed after five years, you will be sent an updated form.
 If you move house, please inform the laboratory using the details on the form.

-Emergency contact number (24 hours a day, 7 days a week)

-Telephone: 07931 865272

-Other useful contact numbers
+Contact numbers

 If you have any questions at any time during the whole process, please phone the following numbers, according to the hospital you normally attend.

 Leicester Royal Infirmary

 Hambleton Suite

-Telephone: 0116 258 5124 Monday to Friday, 9am - 5pm
+Telephone: 0116 258 5124 Monday to Friday, 9am to 5pm

-Osborne Treatment Centre (OTC)
+Osborne Treatment Centre- OTC

 Telephone: 0116 258 5263 Monday to Friday, 8.30am - 6pm, Saturday 8.30am - 4.30pm

-Haematology Ward (Ward 41)
+Ward 41 (Haematology Ward)

 Telephone: 0116 258 5088 or 258 6832 24 hours, 7 days a week

-Bone Marrow Transplant Unit

-Telephone: 0116 258 5698 24 hours, 7 days a week
+Bone Marrow Transplant Unit Telephone: 0116 258 5698 24 hours, 7 days a week

 Northampton General Hospital

 Haematology Clinic

-Telephone: 01604 545031 Monday to Friday, 9am-5pm
+Telephone: 01604 545031 Monday to Friday, 9am to 5pm

 Talbot Butler Ward

 Telephone: 01604 545334 24 hours, 7 days a week

 Kettering General Hospital

 Centenary Wing

-Telephone: 01536 493638 Monday to Friday - Fri, 9am-5pm
+Tel: 01536 493638 Monday to Friday, 9am to 5pm

 Lilford Ward

-Telephone: 01536 492834 24 hours, 7 days a week
+Tel: 01536 492834 24 hours, 7 days a week

 Frequently asked questions

 Is the collection always successful?

 In about 20% of patients we cannot initially get enough cells for transplantation to go ahead.
-The team will work hard to ensure a successful collection, and you may be given a drug called plerixafor (see page 3) to help us obtain enough cells.
+The team will work hard to ensure a successful collection, and you may be given a drug called plerixafor (see page 5) to help us obtain enough cells.
 However, in 5% of patients we still cannot obtain enough cells.
 If this happens, you will be given an appointment with the Transplant Team to come and talk about the other options available to you.
-Will I have any side effects whilst I am attached to cell-separating machine?
+Will I have any side effects whilst I am attached to the cell-separating machine?
 Possible side effects include:

-- a headache,
+- A headache,

-- a tingling sensation (caused by a low level of calcium in your blood)
+- A tingling sensation (caused by a low level of calcium in your blood)

-- pain at the site of the needles.
+- Pain at the site of the needles.